General Rules of Street Skateboarding

 Strapping on protective gear such as pads for limb protection is essential to safeguarding yourself while street skateboarding.
 When choosing pads, prioritize impact resistance to shield your limbs from falls and collisions.
 Look for pads that offer a balance of durability and flexibility, allowing you to move freely while still providing adequate protection.
 Comfort is key; opt for pads that fit snugly without restricting your movements, ensuring you can focus on perfecting your tricks without discomfort.
 Remember, investing in high-quality pads is an investment in your safety and longevity in the sport.
 By wearing the right gear, you can confidently push your limits and enjoy the thrill of street skateboarding while minimizing the risk of injuries.

-Also Read General Rules of Freestyle Football
+Also Read General Rules of T20 Cricket

 Proper Shoe Choice